MaibornWolff/TestVille/index.md

 - In the right lower corner, click on the folder icon.
 - Choose the generated .json file from the previous step

-Now you can see the analysis of the chosen project visualized in coloured blocks.
+Now you can see the analysis of the test data visualized in coloured streets and blocks.

 Navigation:
 - left click and drag -> rotate